-The program is designed to instruct students with hands on building skills and provide participation in all phases of the construction process, including traditional and new building technologies such as high performance building, sustainability and advanced manufacturing of homes.
+The program is designed to instruct students with handson building skills and provide participation in all phases of the construction process, including traditional and new building technologies such as high-performance building, sustainability, and advanced manufacturing of homes.
 Carpentry students build new houses and/or remodel existing homes.
-Carpentry students can apply the Carpentry A.S degree as a portion of work experience needed when applying for a contractors license or gain specific skills for home improvement.
+Carpentry students can apply for the Carpentry A.S degree as a portion of the work experience needed when applying for a contractor's license or gain specific skills for home improvement.

-Journey level carpenters, home re-modelers and general contractors.
+Jobs as journey level carpenters, home re-modelers and general contractors.